LED Street light transition

 The project

-In order to improve the energy efficiency of its urban lighting, the City of Westmount will replace the 164 bulbs in its park lighting with LED (Light Emitting Diode Lamp) bulbs.
+In order to improve the energy efficiency of its urban lighting, the City of Westmount will replace the bulbs in its public lighting fixtures with LED (Light Emitting Diode Lamp) bulbs.
 This transition is part of a sustainable development approach that will keep the City’s light fixtures, particularly the Washington-style street lamps.

 The long life and high energy efficiency of the new LED bulbs will also allow the city to save on its electricity and maintenance costs.
 LED lamps also offer an advantage in terms of safety as they light up faster than the previous HPS (high-pressure sodium) lamps after a power failure.